coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 # Parting thoughts

+Many people have very strong feelings about the developer tools market.
+Engineers love building developer tools, so they badly want developer tools companies to thrive.

+I am hesitant to dismiss the market entirely -- partly because I don't want to generalize from a single experience, partly because I don't like saying "it cannot be done", and partly because there are quite a few exceptions.
+GitHub, MongoDB, and Docker have built formidable companies.
+GitLab and Unity seem to be doing well.

+If you do set out to build a developer tools company, tread carefully.
+The market is filled with good alternatives.
+User expectations are high and prices are low.
+Think deeply about the value you're offering to the customer.
+Remember -- wanting the world to be a certain way doesn't make it so.

 In 2009, we were pitching the early idea for RethinkDB (we had no software yet) to an audience of investors at the YCombinator demo day.
 We ended the pitch with a slide of three key points to